zzzprojects/docs/entityframework.net/pages/saving-data/why-detect-changes-slow.md

 ## Why Entity Framework DetectChanges is slow?

-More entities your context own, slower the DetectChanges method become!
+The more entities your context owns, slower the DetectChanges method becomes!

-Entity Framework does a great job detect all changes for us, but in exchange, we pay the high-performance cost!
+Entity Framework does a great job of detecting all changes for us, but in exchange, we pay the high-performance cost!

 ### Scenario:

-Let look at this simple example to check the time taken when adding a different number of records, such as 1 record, 10, 100, 10000 records, etc.
+Let's look at this simple example to check the time taken when adding a different number of records, such as 1 record, 10, 100, 10000 records, etc.

 ```csharp